JPCreedon/java_api/README.md

 ## REQUIRED LIBRARIES

-The only prequisit is that the API uses by default [json-simple-1.1.1.jar](https://github.com/fangyidong/json-simple).
-Down load the jar and put it somewhere in your `CLASS_PATH`.
+The only prequisit is that the API uses by default [json-simple-1.1.1.jar](https://github.com/fangyidong/json-simple) and [jinfinigon.jar](https://github.com/thanos/jinfinigon/raw/master/dist/jinfinigon_jar/jinfinigon.jar).
+Down load both jars and put it somewhere in your `CLASS_PATH`.